bjoluc/jspsych-builder/readme.md

 Once you have finished an experiment, you can run `jspsych build`.
 This will create a zip file with all the files required to serve the experiment on any machine.
-If you want to serve your experiment using [JATOS](https://www.jatos.org/), the `jspsych jatos` command can create a JATOS study file (`.jzip`) that can be imported via the JATOS web interface.
+If you want to serve your experiment using [JATOS](https://www.jatos.org/), run `jspsych build --jatos` (or simply `jspsych jatos`) instead to create a JATOS study file (`.jzip`) that can be imported via the JATOS web interface.

 ## Usage of the `jspsych` command

-A detailed list of sub-commands and their respective options can be displayed by running `jspsych` without any options, or `jspsych help` with the name of a sub-command.
+A detailed list of sub-commands and their respective options can be displayed by running `jspsych` without any options, or `jspsych --help` with the name of a sub-command.